jonhue/welcomer.js/README.md

 ![NPM Version](https://img.shields.io/npm/v/welcomer.svg)
 <img src="https://travis-ci.org/slooob/welcomer.js.svg?branch=master" />

-With Welcomer.js you get a simple solution to embed a customizable & slick bar to your webpage, to welcome people to your site or introduce new features to your customers.
+With Welcomer.js you get a simple solution to embed a customizable & slick bar on your webpage, to welcome people to your site or introduce new features to your customers.
 All of that without polluting your DOM.

 ---